Affordable South LA

 Project Background

 1. Limited functionality: The testimonials page lacked interactivity, making it difficult for users to navigate and connect with individual stories effectively.
+Users are unable to sort and filter, and it was not possible to find other community members with similar issues.

 2. Outdated design: The site's UI was not in line with modern web standards.